 The prestigious Oxford Gap Year was established in 1988 by Ralph Dennison, the Campus Oxford Director, originally taking place at Oxford Tutorial College.
-Over thirty years later it remains a unique study opportunity for US high school students and graduates who recognise the advantage of refining their academic skills, either before starting college or as a ‘semester abroad’ during their college course.
-Highly regarded for the quality of its teaching and student-centered approach, the program provides individualized and inspiring study courses, which foster greater confidence and motivation, enabling both academic and social success in college.
+Over thirty years later it remains a unique study opportunity for US and International high school students and graduates who wish to refine their academic skills, before starting college and as a ‘semester abroad’ during a student’s college course.
+Highly regarded for the quality of teaching and student-centred approach, the programme provides individualised and inspiring study courses, which foster confidence and motivation, enabling both academic and social success in college.
 The experience provides an invaluable foretaste of college life and of student life in Oxford.

-Students are given the opportunity to experience the more intimate method of instruction and study favored by the universities of Oxford and Cambridge; they are able to pursue their academic interests through meeting in small seminar groups and individual tutorials, with close tutor contact.
+Students are given the opportunity to experience the more personalised method of instruction and study favoured by the Oxford and Cambridge universities; they pursue their academic interests through meeting in small seminar groups and individual tutorials, with close tutor contact.
 The programme provides a stimulating study and extra-curricular environment, allowing students to explore their study interests without a set curriculum.

-Oxford itself provides a rich opportunity for joining student clubs and societies and offers its unique student-centered backdrop.
-In addition, the academic life of the college is enhanced by a varied range of extra-curricular activities, including cultural and historical visits, activities, music and sports.
+The life of the college is enhanced by a varied range of extra-curricular activities, including cultural and historical visits, activities, music and sports.
+Oxford itself provides a rich opportunity for joining student clubs and societies and offers a unique student-centred backdrop.

-Learning takes place through a combination of small group seminars and one-on-one tutorials, following the Oxford model.
-Set reading and written preparation reinforce understanding and themes are explored in depth at weekly tutorials, with students encouraged to further explore the areas that interest them, under their tutor’s support.
+Classes are taught in small group seminars or one-on-one tutorials, true to the Oxford model.
+Reading and written preparation is set to reinforce understanding and themes are explored in depth during seminar sessions, with students encouraged to further explore the areas that interest them, with their tutor’s support.
 Direct access to tutors helps students with understanding and assimilation of the material covered.

-As part of the student experience, a wide range of extracurricular activities is available, ranging from cultural immersion and visits, music, theatre and sport.
-Social events are planned each term, enabling students to meet and develop friendships.
+As part of the experience, a wide range of extracurricular activities is available, ranging from cultural immersion and visits, music, theatre and sport.
+Social events take place regularly each semester, enabling students to meet and develop friendships.

-The Oxford Gap Year offers tremendous scope for academic and personal development, and students who join the program invariably leave as more confident and academically-capable people.
+The Oxford Gap Year offers great scope for academic and personal development.
+Students who join us invariably leave as more confident and academically-capable people.

 The college has an outstanding faculty of permanent staff and specialist teachers, who work with students to create the exact academic options they need.
 In Oxford, there are specialists in virtually all fields of study.